ZohaibAkram-DevOps/ZohaibAkram-DevOps/README.md

 - 👋 Hi, I’m @ZohaibAkram-DevOps.
-- 👀 I’m interested in Full Stack Development.
+- 👀 I’m interested in Full Stack Development and Software Quality Assurance.
-- 🌱 I’m currently learning Machine learning
+- 🌱 I’m currently learning Automation Testing.
 - 💞️ I’m looking to collaborate on Projects
 - 📫 How to reach me ...